-University Withdrawal: Withdrawing from All Courses After the Start of Classes.
+Withdrawing from all courses may incur a tuition refund.
 After the first day of classes, tuition refunds are calculated on the same basis for returning and incoming students according to the refund schedule below.
 To withdraw after the start of classes degree-seeking students must contact the office of Student Development (studentdevelopment@aup.edu).
-Non-degree part time students must contact Student Accounting Services (sas@aup.edu) in writing.
+Nondegree part time students must contact Student Accounting Services (sas@aup.edu) in writing.

 Fall & Spring Deadline Refund

 Prior to the first day of classes 100%

 During the first two weeks of classes 60%

 During second two weeks of classes 40%

 After the fourth week of classes 0%

-Incoming students forfeit the orienta tion fee (if
+Incoming students forfeit the orientation fee (if

 checked in) and the non-refundable tuition deposit.

+Summer Deadline Refund

-Summer DeadlineRefundPrior to the first day of classes100% After the start of classes0%Visiting students forfeit the orientation fee (if checked in) and the non-refundable tuition deposit.
+Prior to the first day of classes 100%

+After the start of classes 0%

+Visiting students forfeit the orientation fee (if

+checked in) and the non-refundable tuition deposit.